5 best overnight cloth diapers for heavy wetters

 Miosolo is the star diaper of the Bambino Mio house, and in fact it is promoted as an award-winning diaper (it has received the “Made for Mums Awards” in 2018, 2019 and 2020).
 The truth is that it is comfortable to use and with a good result.

+This is one of the best overnight cloth diaper.
 It has all the advantages of an “all in one”, that is to say, very easy to use: put it on and go.

 The outer fabric is made of polyester and polyurethane (known as PUL, with internal laminate), which guarantees good waterproofing.